Table of Contents

-What Kind of Visas Are Available?
+What Kind of Visas are Available?

 The Australian government is committed to diversifying business expertise and encouraging entrepreneurial talent.
 Therefore, the Business Innovation and Investment Programme aims to provide visas to eligible foreign citizens who want to start a business in Australia.
 These visas are:

 - Business Innovation and Investment (Provisional) Visa (Subclass 188); and

 - Business Innovation and Investment (Permanent) Visa (Subclass 888).

-Business Innovation and Investment (Provisional) Visa and Business Innovation and Investment (Permanent) Visa
+Business Innovation and Investment (Provisional) Visa (subclass 188)

-At this point, there are four application streams available:
+There are four visa streams available:

-- Business Innovation Stream;
+- Business Innovation;

-- Significant Investor Stream; and
+- Significant Investor; and

 Starting a Business in Australia